-You know you have gotten old when your medicine cabinet is full of medicine.
+You know you have gotten old when your medicine cabinet has filled with medicine.

-My cabinet, which used to hold no more than a toothbrush and toothpaste, is now home to a bewildering array of orange bottles with white caps and mostly unpronounceable labels.
+My cabinet, which once held no more than a toothbrush, is now home to a bewildering array of orange bottles with white caps and unpronounceable labels.

 Some of these bottles I visit regularly.
 Others are the remnants of some long forgotten illnesses and yet others, I have no idea what they do or how they got there.

-Everything in my cabinet is supposed to be good for me yet an uncomfortable number of items lurking in there are rather explicit about the horrors they will visit upon me, dare I use them.
+Everything in my cabinet is supposed to be good for me yet an uncomfortable number are rather explicit about the horrors they will visit upon me, dare I use them.
 These I avoid as much as possible.

 The truth is, I am a terrible pill taker.